amanrai31/Tools-Tech/Docker/README.md

 # CONTENT => Docker

-Docker is used to containerize apps thus giving them an isolated ENV which is not machine-specific. `Think docker image as CLASS & docker containers as OBJECTS/Runtime Instance` OR `Think image (as OS) which can be used by many containers (Machines)`.
+Docker is used to containerize apps thus giving appa an isolated ENV which is not machine-specific. `Think docker image as CLASS & docker containers as OBJECTS/Runtime Instance` OR `Think image (as OS) which can be used by many containers (Machines)`.

 **NEED =>** Solves the problem of "IT WORKS ON MY MACHINE" by giving the apps an isolated ENV.
 Docker `Packages our app + environment -> into one portable image`

-Docker image => It is like a snapshot or template that defines what your app and its environment look like.
+**Docker image** => It is like a snapshot or template that defines what your app and its environment look like.
 It contains your `app code`, `runtime(node,java etc)`, `Libraries / dependencies`, `Environment variables`, `OS files (like Ubuntu or Alpine base)`.

+**Docker container** => Similar to a VM (Just uses the host's kernel & have process-level isolation).
+You can make as many containers for same image.
+See image for more clarity (We will discuss later).

 Flags =>
 1. `-d` (--detach) | `-rm` (remove container after it stops) | `-h` (--hostname)